ECOLOGICAL LEARNING PARTNERS

 Gupta, S. S. (2025).
 The myna bird knows her name.
 Lion’s Roar-Bodhi Leaves. https://www.lionsroar.com/the-myna-bird-knows-her-name/

-Current work explores how contemplative mapping methodologies apply across professional development, research-practice partnerships, and teacher preparation, with pieces forthcoming in 2026.
+Current work explores how contemplative mapping methodologies apply across professional development, research-practice partnerships, and teacher preparation, with pieces forthcoming in 2026 and 2027.